DeloxyAdeola/BMW-sales-project-/README.md

 # BMW-sales-project-
 Analysis on BMW sales between 20210-2024.
-This project was persinally done by me. i downloaded this data from Kaggle as CSV.
+This project was personally done by me. i downloaded this data from Kaggle as CSV.
 Total Revenue between 20210 - 2024 in USD is = 3751730045USD
 With and Average sales of = 75035
 Maximum Sales = 119,998